espresso3389/vcterminal-vscode/README.md

 ## Known Issues

-- It cannot run on Mac
+### It cannot run on Mac
-Of course, the extension run only on Windows! :(
+Of course, the extension runs only on Windows! :(

-- When you exit bash, it returns to cmd.exe
+### When you exit bash, it returns to cmd.exe
 Currently, we cannot directly launch bash.exe from Visual Studio Code environment.
-This is an API restriction now and
+This is an API restriction now.

-- If you change `terminal.integrated.shell.windows` on your `settings.json`,
+### Integrated Terminal Restriction
-the extension may not work.
+If you change `terminal.integrated.shell.windows` on your `settings.json`, the extension may not work.
 The extension assumes that the value is one of the following variations:
 ```